-Article 4 prohibits any form of agreement that has the 'potential' to prevent, restrict or distort competition.
+Article 4 prohibits any form of agreement that aims or has the 'potential' to prevent, restrict or distort competition.
 This specific feature grants broad discretionary power to the Turkish Competition Board (the 'Board').
 Additionally, Article 4 brings a non-exhaustive list which provides examples of possible restrictive agreements.
-Article 4 does not refer to additional requirements such as 'appreciable effect' or 'substantial part of a market', and consequently does not provide for any de minimis exception.
+Unlike the TFEU, Article 4 does not refer to additional requirements such as 'appreciable effect' or 'substantial part of a market', and consequently does not provide for any de minimis exception.